UK’s trade export growth slower than EU, US and G7 countries under Tories

 Show all 50

-Will McGarrigle, head of global trade policy at business group, the Confederation of British Industry (CBI), said new barriers to trade between Britain and the EU were constraining exports.
+Will McGarrigle, head of global trade policy at business group the Confederation of British Industry (CBI), said that new barriers to trade between Britain and the EU are constraining exports.

 “UK trade as a percentage of GDP is the lowest in the G7.
 Improving export performance is vital for growth across the country,” he said.

-“That starts with our nearest neighbour – despite having a tariff and quota-free deal with the EU, firms still face significant administrative burdens and costs to export there and for the full potential of the deal to be felt by business, compromise from both sides is needed to resolve the Northern Ireland protocol.”
+“That starts with our nearest neighbour.
+Despite having a tariff- and quota-free deal with the EU, firms still face significant administrative burdens and costs to export there, and for the full potential of the deal to be felt by business, compromise from both sides is needed to resolve [the problems relating to] the Northern Ireland protocol.”

 He added: “More holistically, helping businesses of all sizes to scale up their global sales, including by using trade deals, is crucial.

-“Firms which export not only benefit from higher growth and profit but are more resilient, being better able to weather domestic economic shocks.”
+Firms which export not only benefit from higher growth and profit but are more resilient, being better able to weather domestic economic shocks.”

-The poor trade performance compared to the UK's competitors comes after the Bank of England governor Andrew Bailey told MPs Britain was also falling “dramatically” behind in growth terms.
+The poor trade performance compared with that of the UK’s competitors comes after the Bank of England governor Andrew Bailey told MPs Britain was also falling “dramatically” behind in terms of growth.

-Last week, he told the Treasury select committee that the UK was still -0.7 per cent behind its pre-Covid GDP level, compared to the eurozone which was at plus 2.1 per cent and the US which was 4.2 per cent.
+Last week, Mr Bailey told the Treasury select committee that UK GDP was now 0.7 per cent lower than its pre-Covid level, compared with that of the eurozone, which was 2.1 per cent higher than it was at the end of 2019, and that of the US, which was 4.2 per cent higher.

-A spokesperson for the Department for International Trade said: “We’re promoting the UK’s world-class exporters to help them take advantage of global opportunities.
+A spokesperson for the Department of International Trade said: “We’re promoting the UK’s world-class exporters to help them take advantage of global opportunities.
 UK exports have reached £748bn in the last 12 months, an increase of £132bn on the previous 12 months and £48bn higher than in 2019.

-“Our 12-point export strategy and new export academies give businesses the tools they need to sell to the world while our ambitious new trade deals open up even more opportunities to create jobs, boost higher wages and grow the economy.”
+“Our 12-point export strategy and new export academies give businesses the tools they need to sell to the world, while our ambitious new trade deals open up even more opportunities to create jobs, boost higher wages and grow the economy.”

 Register for free to continue reading